 Picovoice enables enterprises to innovate and differentiate rapidly with private voice AI.
 Build a unified AI strategy around your brand and products with our speech recognition and Natural-language understanding (NLU) technologies.

 Seeed has partnered with Picovice to bring Speech Recognition solutions on the edge using ReSpeaker 4 Mic for developers.
-You can follow up the wiki to configure the ReSpeaker with Raspberry Pi before using Picovoice.
+You can follow up on the wiki to configure the ReSpeaker with Raspberry Pi before using Picovoice.

 4 analog microphones